SynthX-Multi/DiscoMine-v2/Setup.md

-# 🚀 Deploying DiscoMine v2
+# 🚀 Deploying DiscoMine Lite

 This guide walks you through deploying **DiscoMine** on a Discord bot hosting service.
 While the steps are generally the same across most hosts, this guide uses **Quaxly Hosting** as the example.